Decentralized Critical Observers of Networks of Finite State Machines and Model Reduction: Networks of Finite State Machines and critical observability

 \begin{definition} An FSM $M=(X,X^{0},\Sigma,\delta,C)$ is critically observable if $[\hat{\delta}(x^0,w) \subseteq C] \vee [\hat{\delta}(x^0,w) \subseteq X\backslash C], $ for any initial state $x^0 \in X^{0}$ and any trace $w \in L(M)$. \end{definition}

 Any FSM $M$ having an initial state that is critical and another initial state that is not critical, is never critically observable.
-For this reason in the sequel we assume that $[\,X^{0}\subseteq C\,]\,\vee \,[\,X^{0}\subseteq X\backslash C\,]$ for any FSM $M$.
+Moreover, if $X^0=C$ then FSM $M$ is critically observable and no further analysis for the detection of critical states is needed.
+For these reasons in the sequel we assume that $[\,X^{0}\subset C\,]\,\vee \,[\,X^{0}\subseteq X\backslash C\,]$ for any FSM $M$.
 An illustrative example follows.

 \begin{example} Consider FSMs $M_{i}=(X_{i},X_{i}^{0},\Sigma _{i},\delta _{i},C_{i})$, $i=1,2$, depicted in Fig. \ref{fig1}, where $X_{1}=\{1,2,3,4\}$ , $X_{1}^{0}=\{1\}$, $\Sigma _{1}=\{a,b,c,d\}$, $C_{1}=\{4\}$, $ X_{2}=\{5,6,7,8\}$, $X_{2}^{0}=\{5\}$, $\Sigma _{2}=\{a,b,e\}$, $ C_{2}=\{7,8\}$ and transition maps $\delta _{1}$ and $\delta _{2}$ are represented by labeled arrows in Fig. \ref{fig1}; labels on the arrows represent the input label associated with the corresponding transition.
 FSM $ M_{1}$ is not critically observable because it is possible to reach both noncritical state $3$ and critical state $4$ starting from the initial state $1$, by applying the same input label $a$.
 FSM $M_{2}$ is critically observable because by applying traces $b(ab)^{\ast }$ and $b(ab)^{\ast }a$ to the initial state $5$, the state reached is always in $X_{2}\backslash C_{2}$ while by applying any trace other than the previous ones, states reached are always critical. \end{example}